hindmasj/my-nifi-cluster/docs/elasticsearch.md

 bin/build-truststore.sh
 ```

 Then create an SSL trust service.
-Note that the PKS type of truststore does not work.
-I suspect it is related to the version of Java used.
-Use the JKS type instead.
-Both are created by the script.
+Both JKS and PFX type truststores are created by the script so you can use either.

 | Parameter           | Value                               |
 |---------------------|-------------------------------------|